-- Once you have received a conditional or unconditional offer, complete and submit an ATAS form online, following the guidance provided on your offer letter (programme name and description, start and end date, CAH3 code).
-For additional information on completing your application, please use this link
+- Once you have received a conditional or unconditional offer, complete and submit an ATAS form online, following the guidance provided on communications from the University (please see below)

 - You will require a CAH3 code which is a code that is specific to your course of study

-- If you are a new undergraduate student, the Undergraduate Admissions team will inform you of the specific CAH3 code for your course and you can use University's Unit and Programme Catalogues to obtain description of your course
+- If you are a new undergraduate student, the Admissions team will inform you by email of the CAH3 code for your course and you can use University's Unit and Programme Catalogues to obtain description of your course

-- If you are a continuing student (extending your course, upgrading your course or transfering to a course requiring ATAS), your Faculty Office will be able to look up the specific CAH3 code for your course on the University system.
-See the this page for the list of academic subjects that need an ATAS certificate – please still contact your Faculty Office for the exact code for your course.
+- If you are a continuing student who is extending, upgrading as part of an integrated masters or transfering to a course requiring ATAS, your Faculty Office will be able to look up the specific CAH3 code for your course on the University system.
+See the this government page for the list of academic subjects that need an ATAS certificate – please still contact your Faculty Office for the exact code for your course.
 You will also be asked to provide a description of your course.
-If you are on an undergraduate or postgraduate taught course, you can use University's Unit and Programme Catalogues to obtain this information.
-If you are a research student, please obtain an updated ATAS statement from your supervisor.
-As a continuing student please use the date you submit your ATAS application as the course start date when asked 'when will your course start'.
+If you are on an undergraduate or postgraduate taught course, you can use University's Unit and Programme Catalogues to obtain this information If you are a research student, please obtain an updated ATAS statement from your supervisor.
+Please use the date you submit your ATAS application as the course start date when asked 'when will your course start'

-- If you are asked for the University's Student visa sponsor licence number, it is WE3JP69N1.
+- The University's Student visa sponsor licence number is WE3JP69N1

 Guidance on how to apply for ATAS